A Tradition of Excellence

-Our vision flows from our mission statement.
-SBI prepares individuals through rigorous academic instruction, in the truth of Holy Scripture for more effective service in their home, church, community, and in the world.
-It is our earnest prayer that the school will produce graduates who are servant leaders in the ministry field regardless of denominational affiliation and distinctively marked by the Institution’s branding statement: “Timeless servant leadership rooted in God’s authoritative Word.”
+SBIC prepares individuals through rigorous academic instruction, in the truth of Holy Scripture for more effective service in their home, church, community, and in the world.
+It is our earnest prayer that the school will produce graduates who are servant leaders in the ministry field not necessarily identified by denominational affiliation, but distinctively marked by the Institution’s mandate statement: “Timeless servant leadership rooted in God’s authoritative Word.”

-Southern Bible Institute is located at 7200 South Hampton Road in Dallas, Texas, and sits on twelve acres of scenic property in the southern sector of the city of Dallas.
-The campus consists of the main facility which houses all classes, Fox Chapel, student connection break room, computer lab, administrative offices, and reference library.
+Southern Bible Institute & College is located at 7200 South Hampton Road in Dallas, Texas, and sits on twelve acres of scenic property in the southern sector of the city of Dallas.
+The campus consists of the main facility which houses all classrooms, Fox Chapel, student connection break room, computer lab, administrative offices, and reference library.
 This library exists to support the challenging learning outcomes of our rigorous academic program.

-Since SBI’s student population is primarily composed of adult learners, the statistical benchmarks for growth for our future are positive.
-Among the leading benchmarks are the fact that 46% of area high school graduates do not immediately attend a higher education institution; approximately 70% in the metroplex over age 25 do not have at least a bachelor’s level degree of education; the median age is 31; Dallas ranks in the top ten for low cost of living index indicators among 25 major metropolitan areas in the US.
+Since SBIC’s student population is primarily composed of adult learners, the statistical benchmarks for growth have been informative in our research.
+Among the leading benchmarks these facts standout: 46% of area high school graduates do not immediately attend a higher education institution; approximately 70% in the metroplex over age 25 do not have at least a bachelor’s level degree of education; the median age is 31; Dallas ranks in the top ten for low cost of living index indicators among 25 major metropolitan areas in the US.
 Accordingly, accreditation will lead to growth and ongoing institutional mission accomplishment given these general factors for looking at SBIC’s future.

-What will a student experience at SBI?—Academic programs are infused with biblical content; faculty passionate about teaching, student-to-student relationship building (through the Care Connection fellowship model), and real-time ministry application; staff modeling servant leadership and foster meaningful relationships between students; consistently challenging chapels focused on the Word and worship; a campus environment conducive to spiritual and personal growth; and servant leadership ministry experience each term guaranteed to hone the student as they pursue God’s call.
+What will a student experience at SBIC—Academic programs infused with biblical content; faculty passionate about teaching, student-to-student relationship building (through the Care Connection fellowship model), and real-time ministry application; staff modeling servant leadership and fostering meaningful relationships with students; challenging chapel messages consistently focused in the Word with spiritually uplifting worship; a campus environment conducive to spiritual and personal growth; and servant leadership ministry experience opportunities guaranteed to spiritually mature students as they pursue God’s call.
 Students also benefit from technology in use on campus and stay connected through the campus-wide online information system, mySouthernBible.

 SBI Pioneers and First Graduates